roverbird/corpus_utils/README.md

 **wordstats.py**: Prepares word frequency lists.
 The results are saved to a text file.

+**ngramstats.py**: Prepares bigram frequency lists.
+The results are saved to a text file.

 **calculate.py**: Get some statistics from word frequencies using Python only.

 **fit.R**: R script to estimate k and p parameters for NBD (Negative Binomial Distribution) assuming that word frequency distributions follow NBD